INNVTV/NetCore-Clean-Architecture/README.md

 ## Activity Logging

-In addition to diagnostics logging found in the Performance and Logging Pipleines you should consider implementing application activity logging.
+In addition to diagnostics logging from Serilog found in the Performance and Logging Pipleines you should consider implementing application activity logging.

 These are used for human readable logs for platform and account admins to view in their respective portals and can be focused on user activity that focuses on the domain and not the infrastructure.